What Is Federal Decree-Law No. 11/2024? A Plain-English Guide for UAE Businesses

 If you suspect your business may fall under Phase 1, here is a practical action plan:

-• Step 1: Determine your eligibility — review revenue, headcount, sector, and estimated emissions
+- Step 1: Determine your eligibility — review your sector, estimated emissions (Scope 1 & 2), and whether MOCCAE has directly designated your entity

 Check Your Eligibility Today

 Not sure if your business needs to report?
-Check your eligibility with SmartFenek's free assessment.
+Check your readiness status with SmartFenek's free assessment.
 Answer a few questions about your business, and we will tell you exactly where you stand — and what steps to take next.